jhu-dvrk/dvrk-readthedocs/docs/pages/development/api/console.rst

   * *cisst*: write command ``double``
   * *ROS*: subscriber ``std_msgs/Float64``
-  * dVRK specific: set the scale for all the tele-operation components declared in the console configuration file.
+  * dVRK specific: set the scale for all the tele-operation components declared in the system configuration file.

 * ``console/teleop/teleop_psm_selected``